 Contact for the resource

-The data consists of a short project update for the 2015/16 annual report and the final report for the project.
-The update describes work carried-out on behalf of the 'Fault seal controls on CO2 storage capacity in aquifers' project funded by the UKCCS Research Centre, grant number UKCCSRC-C1-14.
-The report details the latter stages of the project, the final conclusions and results dissemination throughout the project.
+The data consists of an extended abstract submitted to 'The Fourth International Conference on Fault and Top Seals', Almeria, Spain, 20-24th September 2015.
+The abstract describes work carried-out on behalf of the 'Fault seal controls on CO2 storage capacity in aquifers' project funded by the UKCCS Research Centre, grant number UKCCSRC-C1-14.
+The CO2-rich St. Johns Dome reservoir in Arizona provides a useful analogue for leaking CO2 storage sites, and the abstract describes an analysis of the fault-seal behaviour at the site. http://earthdoc.eage.org/publication/publicationdetails/?publication=82673.

 This poster on the UKCCSRC Call 2 project Process-Performance Indexed Design of Ionic Liquids for Carbon Capture was presented at the CSLF Call project poster reception, London, 27.06.16.
 Grant number: UKCCSRC-C2-199.
 The elevated cost of carbon capture and storage (CCS) is currently hindering its implementation at large scale.
 We aim to design a 'perfect' solvent for the capture of carbon dioxide (CO2).
 The design of the solvent is based on process performance indexes.